Financial due diligence is crucial to ensure a smooth transaction when selling a business in California.

 - Financial Projections

-It is important to understand the accounting methods used by the business.
-This will help you determine if the financial statements are accurate.
-In addition, it will help you understand how the business operates.
+Examining the Accounting Methods Is Essential to Understanding the Accounting Methods Used by the Business.
+This will help you determine if the financial statements are accurate and reliable.
+In addition, it will help you understand how the company operates.

 Determining The Value Of Inventory